For Cadence 0.42 go to Legacy Docs

 _17/// <summary>_17/// Attempts to log in by executing a transaction using the provided credentials_17/// </summary>_17/// <param name="username">An arbitrary username the player would like to be known by on the leaderboards</param>_17/// <param name="onSuccessCallback">Function that should be called when login is successful</param>_17/// <param name="onFailureCallback">Function that should be called when login fails</param>_17public void Login(string username, System.Action<string, string> onSuccessCallback, System.Action onFailureCallback)_17{_17 // Authenticate an account with DevWallet_17 if (FlowSDK.GetWalletProvider().IsAuthenticated() == false)_17 {_17 FlowSDK.GetWalletProvider().Authenticate(_17 "", // blank string will show list of accounts from Accounts tab of Flow Control Window_17 (string address) => onSuccessCallback(address, username),_17 onFailureCallback);_17 }_17}

-function for when we successfully authenticate our user and get their flow address.
+Now we need to implement the GetGameDataFromChain function for when we successfully authenticate our user and get their flow address.

 At this point we have successfully authenticated our user, and all subsequent Scripts and Transactions will be submitted via the authenticated account.